Configuration

 - Check environment variable format

-"secret-key"(placeholder) - Must be non-empty
+ec.passphrasecannot be"secret-key","secret_key", or"trusted-server"(case-insensitive)publisher.proxy_secretcannot be"change-me-proxy-secret"(case-insensitive)- Must be non-empty

-- Change to secure random value
+- Change to a secure random value (see generation commands above)

 "Invalid regex":